EmployeeIssues.comU.S. Employee Rights in Plain English

 Contingency

-When attorneys take cases on contingency, they collect fees after they win the cases or settle them out of court.
+When attorneys wait to collect their fees until after they win cases or settle them out of court.
 Typically, attorneys charge contingency fees at rates ranging from 25 to 40 percent of the awards they win for their clients.
-(However, attorney fees might be limited to lower dollar amounts for certain cases, by state laws.)
-Alternately, they might simply wait to collect their due, until the courts or government agencies award reimbursement of legal fees.
+(Fees might be limited to lower dollar amounts for certain cases by state laws.)
+Alternately, they might simply wait to collect their due until the courts or government agencies award reimbursement of legal fees.
 Attorneys who lose cases while working on contingency typically charge nothing or relatively small fees, such as only for expenses incurred.

 Covenant of Good Faith and Fair Dealing

 An implied agreement that it's the duty of employers to treat employees honestly, fairly and ethically, especially dedicated, long-term employees.
 Examples of an employer's breach of this covenant include firing employees to avoid granting them earned rewards, fabricating reasons to fire or layoff employees, and coercing employees to quit.
 (See also Constructive Discharge.)
-Only a few states recognize breach of this covenant as an exception to the Doctrine of Employment at Will.
+However, fewer than half of the states recognize breach of this covenant as an exception to the Doctrine of Employment at Will.
 Compare to Implied Contract.

 Top